 3. Character typographical analysis

 Characters occurring in a text line are generally related to typographical lines by their location.
-The objective of character typographical analysis is to assign each connected component to a character typographical class.
+The objective of character typographical analysis is to assign each connected component including touching characters to a character typographical class.

 3.1 Connected components